-To address site contamination investigation and assessment, the EPA has entered into a Voluntary Site Contamination Assessment Proposal with Flinders Power.
+To address site contamination investigation and assessment, the EPA has entered into a voluntary site contamination assessment proposal with Flinders Power.

-Regulation of dust events
+EPA regulation of dust events

-Following community concern about dust emissions from the Ash Dam in August 2016, the EPA is taking the following mitigating actions:
+To achieve this, the EPA is taking the following mitigating actions:

 - Increasing EPA presence in Port Augusta through inspections and engagement with local council.